zeronounours/ictf-2015-writeups/analyses/Folkswagen_emissions/README.md

 `rw/info/Fahrzeugtypen.csv`.
 It's a regex OR-ed list of the first field of each line, ie. separated with `|`.

-If the regex match the *frame number*, the binary return the result of the command
+If the regex matches the *frame number*, the binary returns the result of the command
 ```bash
 cat ../rw/info/Fahrzeugnummern.csv | grep %s | head -1 | awk -F ';' '{print $2}'